-Dr. Joseph Noah is a specialist in orthopedics/orthopedic surgery and sports medicine.
-He has received a 3.5 out of 5 star rating by his patients.
-Dr. Noah is professionally affiliated with Venice Regional Bayfront Health.
+Dr. Joseph Noah sees patients in Venice, FL, Englewood, FL, and North Port, FL.
+His medical specialties are orthopedics/orthopedic surgery and sports medicine.
+Dr. Noah has a 3.5 out of 5 star average patient rating.
+He is professionally affiliated with Venice Regional Bayfront Health.
 He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-His education and training includes medical school at New York University (NYU) School of Medicine and residency at NYU Langone Medical Center.
+After attending New York University (NYU) School of Medicine, he completed his residency training at NYU Langone Medical Center.

 Conditions / Treatments

 Orthopedic surgeons, sometimes just called orthopedists, are surgical doctors of the musculoskeletal system.
 They work to keep your body active and in motion by treating problems with your bones, joints, tendons and muscles.
 The most frequently treated disorder seen by orthopedic surgeons is osteoarthritis, a common “wear-and-tear” problem where the cartilage that cushions the ends of the bones wears down, causing friction and pain.
 Orthopedic surgeons might also see patients for bone and joint deformities, amputation, infections of the bone and joint, overuse injuries, or nerve compression.

 Orthopedic surgeons can order tests such as blood work and x-rays to get a clearer picture of the issue.
 Depending on the illness or injury, more than one different form of treatment may be used.
 Treatment may include:

 - Surgery, such as fusing bones together to increase stability, or replacing a joint